TeamPerie/CellDestiny/README.md

 ## HOW TO USE

-There are 2 ways to use the app.
-The first one is by **installing the package** thanks to Rstudio.
-The second one is to use the **web application**.
+There are 3 ways to use CellDestiny.
+The first one is to use the package in Rstudio, the second one is to launch the shiny app from the package in Rstudio.
+The third one is to use the **web application**.

 1) Package installation in Rstudio

 Previous to its installation, you'll need all packages listed in DESCRIPTION file ("Imports" section) installed and an R version>= 4.1.0